NorfairKing/feedback/README.md

 * Make it possible to queue feedback and cancel the previous one.
 * Low latency between change and rerun.
 * Cancelling failed feedback loops from before.
+* No-nonsense interface to call the program, no no short-hand flags.
+* Named feedback loops via a configuration file
+* Optionally gitignore-aware